Recommendations outlined below… Please visit this link for a detailed summary of 2021 Statewide Priorities.

 The Overcoming Hurdles in Ohio Youth Advisory Board (OHIO YAB) is a statewide organization of young people (aged 14-24) who have experienced foster care.
 The OHIO YAB exists to be the knowledgeable statewide voice that influences policies and practices that impact youth who have or will experience out of home care.

-As foster care alumni (and allies like our beloved Doris), we seek first to listen to, support, and follow up on the insights expressed by today’s foster care youth and young adults, related to barriers that negatively impact their immediate/long-term outcomes.
+Alumni of Care Together Improving Outcomes Now Ohio is dedicated to improving outcomes for current and former foster care youth.
+We seek first to listen to, support, and follow up on the insights expressed by today’s foster care youth and young adults, related to barriers that negatively impact their immediate/long-term outcomes.

 In 2020, we communicated regularly with Governor DeWine’s Office and his staff, and presented in-person and virtual testimony to the Children’s Services Transformation Advisory Council.
 Our recommendations were also captured in our Letter to the Editor of the Columbus Dispatch.
 We participated in Governor DeWine’s press conference to announce the Council’s final report and recommendations.